iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 **Missing Value Handling**

-• Null discount values were replaced with 0 (indicating no promotion)
+• Null discount values were replaced with 0 (indicating no promotion).
-• Ensured no nulls remained in pricing or revenue-impacting fields
+• Ensured no nulls remained in pricing or revenue-impacting fields.
-• Removed invalid or incomplete rows where necessary
+• Removed invalid or incomplete rows where necessary.

 • This step ensured mathematical stability and prevented visual or KPI distortions.